aery32/aery32/README.md

     make re

-To program (or upload) the application via DFU into the printed circuit board command
+To program (or upload) the application to the board, connect the USB cable and command

     make program

-DFU is a USB class that allows board to be programmed through USB connector without external programmer board.
-Well, now you have to start the board
+DFU is a USB class that allows board to be programmed through USB bus without external programmer board.
+After programming the board, you have to start it

     make start

-If you like to start the board immediately after the programming is done, chain the program target with the start target
+If you like to start the board immediately after the programming, chain the program target with the start target, like this

     make program start